TYPO3GmbH/ext-hubspot/Documentation/Administrators/BackendModule/Index.rst

 Declaring a schema definition file
 ----------------------------------

-When clicking the :guilabel:`New` button in the docheader, you will be brought to a list of *declared* schema files.
+When clicking the :guilabel:`New/Update` button in the docheader, you will be brought to a list of *declared* schema files.
 These are JSON files within your code repository.
 You can use these files to create or update a custom object in Hubspot.

-Keeping your schemas in with your code enables you to have schema definitions under versioning and ensure that you are using exactly the same schema in different Hubspot accounts (e.g. sandbox or live).
+Keeping your schemas in sync with your code enables you to have schema definitions under versioning and ensure that you are using exactly the same schema in different Hubspot accounts (e.g. sandbox or live).

 In order to appear in the list the JSON file must be declared in an extension's :file:`ext_tables.php` file: